LuxDL/DocumenterVitepress.jl/docs/src/getting_started.md

 ### Developing docs locally

 In order to develop docs locally, you can add the `clean=false` parameter to `makedocs`, and call `DocumenterVitepress.dev_docs("/path/to/docs/build")` in some other REPL.
 This works with LiveServer.jl based approaches as well.
+Note that the `dev_docs` call cannot be in the file that LiveServer is watching

 ## Advanced method